SpaceX delivers ‘mighty mice,’ worms, robot to space station

 “Whenever we welcome a new vehicle on board, we take on board also a little bit of the soul of everybody that contributed to the project, so welcome on board,” Parmitano told Mission Control.

 The capsule holds 3 tons (2,720 kilograms) of supplies, including 40 mice for a muscle and bone experiment.
-Eight of them are genetically engineered with twice the normal muscle mass — and so are considered “mighty mice.”‘ There also are 120,000 roundworms, or nematodes of a beneficial variety that are part of an agricultural study.
+Eight of them are genetically engineered with twice the normal muscle mass — and so are considered “mighty mice.”‘ There also are 120,000 roundworms, or nematodes of a beneficial variety that are part of an agricultural study aimed at controlling pests.

 The capsule also has a large, round robot head with artificial intelligence and the ability to sense astronauts’ emotions.
 Named Cimon, it’s an improved version of what flew up last year to be tested as an astronaut’s helper.